wp-plugins/publish-view/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 2.2.1 =
+* Fix layout when Yoast 3.0 is installed

 = 2.2 =
 * Check if publish button is disabled.
 If so don't submit (fix for Require Featured Image plugin)